Denver Public Library Read Aloud Program

 - Communicate with the teacher and Read Aloud staff

-Read Aloud Packet: Information, FAQs and application to volunteer (PDF)
+Read Aloud Packet: Information and FAQs (PDF)

 Becoming a Read Aloud volunteer is one of the many great ways to participate in serving our community.
 Visit serve.gov for more about sharing the value of service.